-Download a fact sheet on protecting the Delaware Bayshores.
+Download a fact sheet on protecting the Delaware Bayshore.
 [PDF]

 The Progress: Lasting Results

-The Conservancy works throughout the Delaware Bayshores in hopes of protecting the region’s collective biological diversity.
+The Conservancy works throughout the Delaware Bayshore in hopes of protecting the region’s collective biological diversity.

 To date, the Conservancy has safeguarded over 16,310 acres at 18 nature preserves.
 These special places include the Lizard Tail Swamp Preserve, comprising over 850 acres of forests and hardwood swamps; Maurice River Bluffs Preserve, 535 acres of resting and feeding grounds for raptors and other migratory birds; and Gandy’s Beach Preserve, nearly 2,500 acres of beaches, marshes, and forests that provide nesting and feeding grounds for migratory birds.

-The Delaware Bayshores are home to a host of rare and endangered plants and animals.
-The Conservancy’s 3,670 acre Manumuskin River Preserve protects several globally rare plants, and Lummis Ponds Preserve is home to swamp pink (Helonias bullata), a rare flowering pink wetland plant.
+The Delaware Bayshore are home to a host of rare and endangered plants and animals.
+The Conservancy’s Lummis Ponds Preserve is home to swamp pink (Helonias bullata), a rare flowering pink wetland plant.
 Indian Trail Swamp Preserve, located on the Cape May Peninsula, is a 725 acre preserve that helps protect a state-imperiled Cape May lowland swamp community.

 Take a virtual tour of the Delaware Bayshores.